 Ch.
 4: Mental Disorders

 Does having a mental disorder excuse bad behavior?
 On a standard naïve view, the mentally ill are often regarded as clear examples of individuals lacking full-fledged freedom and responsibility.
 However, our evolving understanding of the brain and human agency reveals that there is more agency in mental disorders than it might seem at first blush.
 Psychopathology affects agency in such a variety of ways that it’s difficult to draw an inference about one’s moral responsibility merely from the fact that one has a mental disorder.
 Symptoms only sometimes reduce one’s agency and sometimes enhance it.
 This nuanced view paves the way for a cognitive continuum on which all people lie, which can help to reduce the stigma we commonly attach to mental disorders.

 Keywords: Andrea Yates, insanity defense, psychopathology, moral responsibility, blame, neurodiversity, disability, stigma, mental health.

 Ch.
 5: Addiction

 Is addiction a chronic brain disease?
 Most health professionals now believe that substance use disorder is a brain disease that greatly inhibits self-control with respect to using drugs (including alcohol).
 Continuing with our nuanced approach, we see in this chapter that matters are not so simple.
 Although addiction is certainly a disorder of some sort, it’s not clearly a brain disease that erodes control.
 The brain mechanisms involved in addiction look to be the same as those involved in more ordinary failures of self-control.
 The difference is one of degree rather than kind.
-Our discussion begins with the case of an opioid addict who is punished for relapsing.
+Our discussion begins with the case of an opioid addict who is punished in a drug court for relapsing.